The 2026 Senate map is tough for Democrats, but Republicans have their own headaches - WTOP News

 Democrats have their own messy primary, with state Sen. Mallory McMorrow up against Rep. Haley Stevens, state Rep. Joe Tate, and former Wayne County Health Director Abdul El-Sayed.

-They were pleased to see that, even without any declared challengers, Rogers’ main campaign account raised just $745,000 during the second quarter, lagging Huizenga and several Democrats.
+They were pleased to see that, even without any declared challengers, Rogers’ main campaign account raised just $745,000 during the second fundraising quarter, lagging behind both Huizenga and several Democrats.
 (He brought in another nearly $779,000 through a separate joint fundraising committee.)
 McMorrow, by comparison, raised more than $2.1 million.

 In Louisiana, another Trump antagonist faces voters

-Republican Sen. Bill Cassidy has faced scrutiny from his party, in no small part for his 2021 vote to convict Trump after the president’s second impeachment.
-Will Trump seek retribution against the two-term senator or ultimately back him?
+Republican Sen. Bill Cassidy has faced scrutiny from his party in Louisiana, in no small part for his 2021 vote to convict Trump after his second impeachment.
+Will Trump decide to seek retribution against the vulnerable two-term senator or ultimately back him?

 Though Cassidy already faces two primary challengers, Louisiana is a reliably Republican state, which Trump won last year by 22 percentage points.
 Democrats are hoping a strong contender — potentially former Gov. John Bel Edwards, who has attracted Republican votes in the past — might mount a competitive challenge.